shinra-corp/MerkleTreeMultiProofs/README.md

 We save this information to use later in the next level.

 Second step we calculate all the intermediate nodes with the given information and the result of step one.
-We continue this step until we go through all the GIOT elements.
+We continue this step until we go through all the GIOP elements.

 In the third step we find the branch we don't have calculated, we know that is or in index 1 or 2.
 Lastly we return the root to the caller.